-It feels like the day is dragging on, and it’s a struggle to stay focused.
-On days like this you might feel guilty that you don’t have the same level of motivation.
+It can feel like the day is dragging on, and it’s a struggle to stay focused.
+On days like this, you might feel guilty that you don’t have the same level of motivation.

 But the ups and downs of business motivation are normal.

-You simply can’t push yourself for weeks on end, you’ll burn yourself out.
+You simply can’t consistently push yourself for weeks on end, you’ll burn yourself out.

 So, how can you strike a healthy balance?